Blaise Pascal

-He was a child prodigy who was educated by his father, a tax collector in Rouen.
-Pascal's earliest mathematical work was on conic sections; he wrote a significant treatise on the subject of projective geometry at the age of 16.
+Pascal was a child prodigy who was educated by his father Étienne Pascal, a tax collector in Rouen.
+His earliest mathematical work was on projective geometry; he wrote a significant treatise on the subject of conic sections at the age of 16.
 He later corresponded with Pierre de Fermat on probability theory, strongly influencing the development of modern economics and social science.
-In 1642, while still a teenager, he started some pioneering work on calculating machines (called Pascal's calculators and later Pascalines), establishing him as one of the first two inventors of the mechanical calculator.
+In 1642, he started some pioneering work on calculating machines (called Pascal's calculators and later Pascalines), establishing him as one of the first two inventors of the mechanical calculator.

 Like his contemporary René Descartes, Pascal was also a pioneer in the natural and applied sciences.
 Pascal wrote in defense of the scientific method and produced several controversial results.
 He made important contributions to the study of fluids, and clarified the concepts of pressure and vacuum by generalising the work of Evangelista Torricelli.
-Following Torricelli and Galileo Galilei, he rebutted the likes of Aristotle and Descartes who insisted that nature abhors a vacuum in 1647.
+The SI unit for pressure is named for Pascal.
+Following Torricelli and Galileo Galilei, in 1647 he rebutted the likes of Aristotle and Descartes who insisted that nature abhors a vacuum.

+He is also credited as the inventor of modern public transportation, having established the carrosses à cinq sols, the first modern public transport service, shortly before his death in 1662.